SDGforskning/sdg-strings/SDG12_query_action_WoS.md

 >
 > 12.a.1 Installed renewable energy-generating capacity in developing countries (in watts per capita)

-This target is interpreted to cover research about the promoting capacity of developing countries for sustainable consumption and production.
-By the indicator of this target, special interest is understood to be on the capacities related to renewable energy sources.
+This target is interpreted to cover research about improving the capacity of developing countries for sustainable consumption and production.
+We consider this to include research about increasing/developing renewable energy in developing countries, given the indicator.

 #### Phrase 1

-This phrase aims to find research about the capacity of developing countries regarding sustainable consumption and production.
+This phrase aims to find research about improving the capacity of developing countries regarding sustainable consumption and production.
 The elements of the phrase are *action + capacity + sustainable consumption & production + developing countries*.

 The specific programme areas `consumer information` `sustainable lifestyles and education` `sustainable public procurement` `sustainable buildings and construction` `sustainable tourism` `sustainable food systems` and the definitions of them are from the UN DESA publication *The 10 Year Framework of Programmes on Sustainable Consumption and Production Patterns (10YFP)* (<a id="UNDESA2014">[UN DESA, 2014](#f2)</a>).
 The concepts `resource efficiency` and `product lifecycle` are also mentioned in the 10YFP.
 Some concepts, even though not mentioned in the 10YFP, are included from the UNEP publication *ABC to SCP*, subtitled *Towards a 10-Year Framework of Programmes on Sustainable Consumption and Production* (<a id="ABC">[UNEP, 2010](#f1)</a>): `waste management` `cleaner production` `sustainable transport` `eco-labelling and certification` `sustainable marketing` `design for sustainability` `ecodesign` `environmentally sound technologies`.